-As the Andrews University Grand Marshal, my job is to see that the commencement weekend events go smoothly.
-I want these events to honor you as our graduate.
-I want these events, which are naturally filled with pomp and tradition, to bring you honor and to make good and pleasant memories for you and your family.
-When you clearly understand your important role in weekend activities and when you play that role well, the weekend can be an extremely pleasant high point in your educational journey.
-On the other hand, for graduates who show up late, who wear their regalia improperly, or who don't understand where to walk or what to do, the weekend can cause great stress, disappointment, or embarrassment.
-This website is to help you, the Andrews University graduate have a wonderful and pleasant weekend.
+As the Andrews University Grand Marshal, my role is to ensure that commencement weekend events run smoothly, honor you as our graduate, and most importantly, honor God.
+These events, rich in pomp and tradition, are designed to create cherished memories for you and your family.
+By understanding and fulfilling your important role in these activities, you can make this weekend a highlight of your educational journey.
+Conversely, arriving late, wearing regalia improperly, or being unsure of where to go or what to do can lead to stress and disappointment.
+This website aims to help you, the Andrews University graduate, have a wonderful and pleasant weekend.
 You can find the full schedule here.

 Weekend Schedule of Activities: